 The network indicator keeps you informed about the quality of your network.
 If the network strength or CPU usage changes, a message appears above the network indicator so you can take appropriate action if needed.

 Mute or unmute your mic and turn your camera on or off.

-Click the Invite button to copy the Studio speaker link you'll use to invite speakers.
+Click the Invite button to copy the speaker invite link mentioned earlier.

 Click the Question (?) icon to start a chat with the Webex Events Support team.

 Click the X button to leave the Studio entirely.

 Each numbered item below corresponds to the numbered flags in this image:

 General - Use this tab to control broadcast quality and decide whether to display the attendee viewer count, show speaker names on speaker cards on stage, and how speaker cards appear relative to banners and the background.
 You'll learn more about backgrounds and banners later!

 Only hosts can access the 'General' tab in the Settings modal.

 Changes to the 'General' settings only affect the current Studio.